bolekhub/sserviceLibrary/README.md

 4 - Execute the operation on the dispatcher.

 Thats all.
 Thank you so much, this is a first try of course theres a lot of improvements.

+## Install
+In Xcode : File/Add Packages .In the dialog showing available packages put this repo url in the **upper right corner** and type enter